Home Our Cats About Sukimah About Burmese Photo Gallery Kitten Availability Older Cats Available Guestbook Links Contact Us

 We pride ourselves on breeding very healthy kittens with great temperaments.
 This is more important in our view, than type – which, while important, and is something we strive toward, is third in our order of priorities.

-Our queens are housed indoors with us, and are given much affection and love, fed the highest quality foods, have regular veterinarian checks to make sure they are in the best of health, and when we are blessed with kittens, these together with their mothers are also housed in our home, and given plenty of care and attention.
+Our queens and our stud cat are given much affection and love, fed the highest quality foods, have regular veterinarian checks to make sure they are in the best of health, and when we are blessed with kittens, these together with their mothers are housed in our home, and given plenty of care and attention.

-Our kittens are raised in the house, and after their first vaccination are allowed to run through the house to explore, which allows them to become used to household noises, other cats, people etc. They are litter trained, wormed, desexed, and vaccinated twice before they leave us to go to their new indoor homes.
+Our kittens are raised in the house, and after their first vaccination are allowed to run through the house to explore, which allows them to become used to household noises, other people, cats etc. They are litter trained, wormed, microchipped, desexed, vaccinated twice and vet checked before they leave us to go to their new indoor homes.

 The only task the new owner has, is to make sure the third and final vaccination is given one month after the 2nd vaccination.
 This should then followed by yearly vaccinations to maintain protection against flu and other diseases.

-There has been many and varied discussions by vets and bereeders as to the pro’s and con’s of early desexing, but on our investigation and having sought advice from more than one veterinarian, we are happy to continue desexing our kittens at 11 weeks, prior to being taken by their new owners.
+There have been many and varied discussions by vets and breeders as to the pro's and con's of early desexing, but on our investigation and having sought advice from more than one veterinarian, we are happy to continue desexing our kittens at 11 weeks, (provided they are over 1 kilogram in weight) prior to being taken by their new owners.
+Our vet is quick and very experienced in performing these operations.
 Having this procedure done at 11 weeks, allows the kittens to recover quickly (more so than an older cat), and does not cause any physical or emotional problems for the kitten.
-The early desexing of our kittens is is non negotiable.
+The early desexing of our kittens is non negotiable.

 Our aims:

-We strive to produce the best breed quality and health in our kittens, and to ensure the emotional and physical welbeing of them, so that at the time of relocating to their new homes, our kittens are well adjusted, intelligent, playful, loving and lively pets, qualities for which this breed is known.
+We strive to produce the best breed quality and health in our kittens, and to ensure the emotional and physical wellbeing of them, so that at the time of relocating to their new indoor only homes, our kittens are well adjusted, intelligent, playful, loving and lively pets, qualities for which this breed is known.
+Genetic diversity to further promote strong and vigorous health in our cats is also an aim.

 Thanks for visiting our website.